MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: MemRL

+where $Emb$ represents the Embedding Model to transfer the raw text to a vector.
+If $\mathcal{C}(s)=\emptyset$, \textsc{MemRL} relies solely on the frozen LLM for exploration. \textbf{Phase B: Value-Aware Selection.} To determine the final context $\mathcal{M}_{ctx}(s)$, we select top-$k_2$ items from $\mathcal{C}(s)$ using a composite score balancing exploration (similarity) and exploitation (utility $Q$):

-This mechanism effectively filters out ``distractor'' memories—those that are semantically similar but historically yielded low returns (low Q-values).
-We further validate the necessity of normalization and similarity threshold in Section \ref{sec:stable in mem rl exp}, demonstrating that z-score normalization and strict similarity threshold are essential for filtering noise and maintaining low forgetting rates during self-evolution.
+where $\hat{\cdot}$ denotes z-score normalization and $\lambda \in [0, 1]$ modulates the trade-off.
+This mechanism filters out ``distractor'' memories—those semantically similar but with low historical utility.
+As detailed in Section~\ref{sec:stable in mem rl exp}, normalization and strict similarity thresholds are essential for noise filtering and maintaining stability during self-evolution.